sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 </html>
 ```

-It is watching all requests via XMLHttpRequest, and if the response header contains
+First, Web Console is watching all requests via XMLHttpRequest, and if the response
-`X-Web-Console-Session-Id`, then console is installed into the target element.
+header contains the specific header for Web Console, then console is installed into
+the target element.

+Last year, I have added `X-Web-Console-Session-Id`, and so we can use this header
+to detect either the request is fired the `console` method.

 #### Console fired by loading resources (extra task)